-Implementing a user primitive is actually two separate tasks: on the one hand, decoding the arguments to extract C values from the given Caml values, and encoding the return value as a Caml value; on the other hand, actually computing the result from the arguments.
+Implementing a user primitive is actually two separate tasks: on the one hand, decoding the arguments to extract C values from the given OCaml values, and encoding the return value as an OCaml value; on the other hand, actually computing the result from the arguments.
 Except for very simple primitives, it is often preferable to have two distinct C functions to implement these two tasks.
 The first function actually implements the primitive, taking native C values as arguments and returning a native C value.
-The second function, often called the "stub code", is a simple wrapper around the first function that converts its arguments from Caml values to C values, call the first function, and convert the returned C value to Caml value.
+The second function, often called the "stub code", is a simple wrapper around the first function that converts its arguments from OCaml values to C values, call the first function, and convert the returned C value to OCaml value.
 For instance, here is the stub code for the input primitive:

-(Here, Val_long, Long_val and so on are conversion macros for the type value, that will be described later.
-The CAMLprim macro expands to the required compiler directives to ensure that the function following it is exported and accessible from Caml.)
+(Here, Val\long, Long\val and so on are conversion macros for the type value, that will be described later.
+The CAMLprim macro expands to the required compiler directives to ensure that the function following it is exported and accessible from OCaml.)
 The hard work is performed by the function getblock, which is declared as: